 CATHARINE GRANT MEMORIAL PRIZE: This prize of \$100.00 was available for the first time in the spring of 1955.
-It will be given for the best landscape or still life.
+It will be given for the best landscape.
 This prize has been made possible by funds set up through the sale of paintings from a memorial exhibition of the work of Catharine Grant, held in the Academy in the fall of 1954, and from special contributions from her friends to this fund.

-WOODROW PRIZE in Graphics was awarded for first time in 1955 to a student in the school proficient in this medium.
-The prize is made possible through the generosity of Mrs. Bruce Gill in memory of her mother, Mabel Wilson Woodrow.
+MABEL WILSON WOODROW PRIZE in Graphics was awarded for first time in 1955 to a student in the school proficient in this medium.
+The prize is made possible through the generosity of Mrs. Bruce Gill in memory of her mother.